ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/how-it-works.md

 The `wedeploy.json` file is a JSON file defining the service attributes and configurations.
 The default path for a `wedeploy.json` is `./<service_folder>/wedeploy.json`.

-WeDeploy uses this json file to reference a service in case it's already created.
-If the service does not exist, it creates a new service for you.
+WeDeploy uses this json file to reference a service by ID in case it's already created.
+If a service with a matching ID does not exist, it creates a new service for you.

 **Reference:**